ml-struct-bio/cryodrgn/README.md

             --invert-data \ # Invert sign of dataset; Use if particles are white on black -o backproject.128.mrc

-Check that the output structure `backproject.128.mrc` resembles the structure from the consensus reconstruction.
-It will not match exactly as the `backproject_voxel` command backprojects phase-flipped particles onto the voxel grid, and by default only uses the first 10k images.
+The output structure `backproject.128.mrc` will not match the consensus reconstruction exactly as the `backproject_voxel` command backprojects phase-flipped particles onto the voxel grid, and by default only uses the first 10k images.
 If the structure is too noisy, you can increase the number of images that are used with the `--first` argument.

 ### 5. Running cryoDRGN heterogeneous reconstruction